AventusProtocolFoundation/avn-parachain/CODE_OF_CONDUCT.md

 ## Enforcement

-If you are subject to or witness unacceptable behavior, or have any other concerns, please email info@aventus.io as soon as possible.
+If you are subject to or witness unacceptable behaviour, or have any other concerns, please email info@aventus.io as soon as possible.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 In the event that it is a project maintainer who does not follow or enforce the Code of Conduct, the project's leadership will take the necessary actions.
 Further details of specific enforcement policies may be posted separately.

 ## Attribution